zama-ai/httpz-solidity/docs/fundamentals/d_re_ecrypt_compute.md

 # **Encryption, Decryption, Re-encryption, and Computation**

+This document introduces the core cryptographic operations in the fhEVM system, including how data is encrypted, decrypted, re-encrypted and computed upon while maintaining privacy.

 The fhEVM system ensures end-to-end confidentiality by leveraging Fully Homomorphic Encryption (FHE).
 The encryption, decryption, re-encryption, and computation processes rely on a coordinated flow of information and cryptographic keys across the fhEVM components.
 This section details how these operations work and outlines the role of the FHE keys in enabling secure and private processing.

 ---